TheSillyBoi/wretch/README.md

 ### Why is the code so bad and horrible
-- We are starting out at this, feel free to contribute Ex, if your distro is lacking an ASCII, either make it yourself and put it in a Pull Request, or put in a comment for one of us to do it.
+- We are starting out at this, feel free to contribute
 ## Installation
 Right now you can get the [latest release](https://github.com/thesillyboi/wretch/releases/latest)<br />
 > [!IMPORTANT]